dpapathanasiou/tweet-secret/README.md

 Let's use <a href="http://textfiles.com/etext/NONFICTION/mexico" target="_blank">The History Of The Conquest Of Mexico</a> (<a href="http://textfiles.com/etext/NONFICTION/mexico" target="_blank">http://textfiles.com/etext/NONFICTION/mexico</a>) by William Hickling Prescott on [textfiles.com](http://textfiles.com/) as the randomly selected corpus text.

-Again, the corpus text is known only by us and the followers we want to be able to read the message.
-The corpus text should be changed frequently, and ideally, never used twice, ever.
+The corpus text is known only by us and the followers we want to be able to read the message.
+The corpus text should be changed frequently, and ideally, never ever used more than once.
+It is also a good idea to use a list of several corpus texts in practice, since this lessens the chances that someone spying could guess the corpus and break the code (see below, after this first example, for what that looks like).

 Open a terminal, go to the target folder containing the standalone jar file, and type this command: